zestsystem/cloudflare-worker-turso/README.md

 nix develop
 ```
 ## Without Nix DevShell
-Make sure you have turso-cli, sqld, and just(optional for convenience) installed in your system.
+Make sure you have turso-cli and sqld installed in your system.

 ### To install
 ```
-just install
+pnpm install
 ```

 ### Without `--remote` flag turso works

 ```
-just dev
+pnpm dev

 # or